Bete Merkorios Church, Lalibela

-Bet Merkorios house of Saint Merkorios, This church is accessible via a long, narrow, pitch-black tunnel from Bet Gabriel-Rufael side.
-It may be larger than the current size.
-The front and roof parts of the buildings collapsed and were neglected for a long time until local people raised funds for reconstruction work in 1982.
-The Ark named after the saint and church came from the church of Bete Amanuel.
-The church is not oriented or customarily planned with the Ethiopian Church’s Church Functioning section.
-Some information and objects, such as ankle shackles found in trenches, show that the building may have been used for secular purposes as a prison and court.
-Therefore, its Dedication to St. Mercoreos was much later than other surrounding churches of Lalibela.
-There seems to be a lack of fines and decorations inside the church.
+The Ark, named after the saint and the church, was brought from the Church of Bete Amanuel.
+Unlike many other churches in Lalibela, the church is not oriented or customarily planned according to the functioning sections of the Ethiopian Orthodox Church.
+Some findings and objects, such as ankle shackles discovered in trenches, suggest that the building may once have been used for secular purposes, including as a prison and court.
+Therefore, its dedication to Saint Merkorios likely came much later than the surrounding churches of Lalibela.
+There also seems to be a lack of fine carvings and decorations inside the church.

-One thing to mention is a stunning 15th-century mural painted at the bottom of a column, depicting saints in royal costumes, holding a Gondarean processional cross in their hands.
-They plastered cotton fabrics on the walls of the churches mixed with straw, cow blood, and mud before painting on the wall.
-It’s hard to imagine what the Church of Mercoreos would look like when it was still covered with its beautiful paintings that once adorned the walls.
+One remarkable feature worth mentioning is a stunning 15th-century mural painted at the base of a column, depicting saints in royal costumes holding a Gondarine processional cross in their hands.
+Before painting the walls, cotton fabrics mixed with straw, cow blood, and mud were plastered onto the church walls.
+It is difficult to imagine how beautiful the Church of Merkorios must have looked when its walls were still covered with these magnificent paintings that once adorned the interior.

 Pingback: Churches of Lalibela - My Ethiopia Tours